cod-services/cod/README.markdown

 ### Stretch Goals:
  - Automated provisioning and linking of temporary overflow IRC daemons
  - Spam filtering (opt-in only)

-### Installation:
-1. Set up an IRC network using Charybdis, ShadowIRCD, elemental-ircd or any other TS6 ircd.
-Note that regardless of what TS6 irc daemon you end up choosing, your protocol module will have to be `elemental-ircd`.
-2. Create a link block like [this](https://gist.github.com/lyska/9c8a8e1a1102cbee61c7).
-3. Copy `etc/config.json.example` to a file of your choice.
-4. Set up an account for your pesudoservice inside your IRC services package.
-   This is needed for the automatic vhost rejection feature as well as many others waiting to be written.
-5. Configure as needed for your deployment.
-6. Run `./cod /path/to/your/config.json`.
-By default it will use the `config.json` in the current working directory.
-7. `@modload` the modules you want, a useful list is:

- * dnsbl
- * dnsblannounce
- * killannounce
- * killonfailoper
- * memusage
- * relayhostserv
- * resv
- * say
- * sendfile
- * twitchtv
- * youtube

 The official channel for Cod is `#cod` on `irc.yolo-swag.com`.
 Come take a visit and say hi!